-Japanese Encyclopedia: Rotemburo (Outdoor Bath)
+Rotemburo (Outdoor Bath) - Japanese Encyclopedia

 Written by ニコ

-When one thinks of Japan, onsen or hot springs immediately come into mind.
+When one thinks of Japan, onsen or hot springs immediately come to mind.
 With many natural hot springs and popular hot spring resorts found throughout Japan, it is safe to say that most Japanese people enjoy relaxing in onsen.

-Within the broad category of hot springs there is an especially popular category known as rotemburo (open-air baths), where the onsen is surrounded by nature.
+Within the broad category of hot springs, there is an especially popular category known as rotemburo (open-air baths), where the onsen is surrounded by nature.
 Today we would like to explain more about these baths, some of their charms and important things to remember when enjoying one, as well as introduce a few unusual rotemburo.